khushaljethava/khushaljethava.github.io/_posts/2026-04-01-Multimodal-AI-with-Python.md

 ```

 BLIP runs locally, so it works well for batch processing large image datasets without API costs.
 You can combine image captioning with a [RAG system](/posts/RAG-with-Python-Retrieval-Augmented-Generation/) to build searchable image databases using generated captions as text embeddings.

+In my experience working with ControlNet for image segmentation tasks, I found that local captioning models like BLIP are invaluable for generating training data annotations at scale.
+We used this approach at Codiste to auto-label thousands of images before human reviewers refined them, cutting our annotation time by roughly 60%.

 ## Audio Transcription with Whisper